Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <li>Experience with SaaS </li>
 <li>Capital markets and fintech experience</li>
 <li>Familiarity or interest in learning scala</li>
 </ul><div>Individuals seeking employment at Axoni are considered without regards to race, color, religion, national origin, age, sex, marital status, ancestry, physical or mental disability, veteran status, gender identity, or sexual orientation.
-You are being given the opportunity to provide the following information in order to help us comply with federal and state Equal Employment Opportunity/Affirmative Action record keeping, reporting, and other legal requirements.</div><p><figure><iframe style="width:500px;height:281px;" src="//www.youtube.com/embed/xO7B4WYKVZE" frameborder="0" allowfullscreen=""></iframe></figure></p><br/><br/>Please mention the word **APPRECIATES** and tag RNTQuMjIxLjU0LjE0NA== when applying to show you read the job post completely (#RNTQuMjIxLjU0LjE0NA==).
+You are being given the opportunity to provide the following information in order to help us comply with federal and state Equal Employment Opportunity/Affirmative Action record keeping, reporting, and other legal requirements.</div><p><figure><iframe style="width:500px;height:281px;" src="//www.youtube.com/embed/xO7B4WYKVZE" frameborder="0" allowfullscreen=""></iframe></figure></p><br/><br/>Please mention the word **APPRECIATES** and tag RNTQuOTAuMjUwLjEzMw== when applying to show you read the job post completely (#RNTQuOTAuMjUwLjEzMw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>